Subpart 201-2: Definitions

 (ii) that are within 50 miles of such major stationary source.

 (5) Applicable requirement.
 A standard or other requirement in State or Federal regulations required under the act as it applies to an emission unit or emission source, including requirements that have been promulgated or approved by EPA through rulemaking at the time of issuance of a permit but have future effective compliance dates.
-Applicable requirements that are in Federal regulations are listed in Table 200.10 of Part 200 of this Title.
+Applicable requirements that are in Federal regulations are listed in Part 200, Table 200.10 of this Title.
 Applicable requirements generally include the following:

 (i) any standard or other requirement approved in the New York State Implementation Plan (SIP) that is effective at the time of permit issuance;